edukera/metacopi-backend/README.md

 - **Task Management**: Create, publish, and archive assignments
 - **Submission System**: Allow students to submit their work with support for both raw and processed pages
 - **Correction Workflow**: Enable teachers to review and grade submissions
+- **Comment System**: Add comments to submissions for feedback and discussion
+- **Annotation System**: Attach annotations to specific parts of submissions with JSON metadata
 - **Resource Management**: Attach various resources (files, links, text) to tasks
 - **Audit Logging**: Track important actions across the system
 - **S3 Integration**: Store and retrieve files using Amazon S3